DeliciousHair/docker-slurm/README.md

 > > demo_response.psv
 ```

+It is worth noting that the first time the `slurmdbd-root-build` container is
+run, it may quietly do a large, slow optimization process on the database tables.
+The only indication of this happening is via the logs at `/var/log/slurmdbd.log`
+(on the container).
+During this process `sacct` queries will fail with a rather
+uninformative `Connection refused` error.
+If this happens, simply wait and keep
+an eye on the logs--the process can take minutes to hours or more depending on
+hardware and the size of the database.

-This allows you to then use your favorite analytics tools on the resulting CSV
+Once `sacct` queries can be run, the above example allows you to use your
+favorite analytics tools on the resulting CSV data.
-data.
 For example:
 ```python
 import polars as pl